dialex/start-testing/docs/concepts/purpose.md

 >
 > — International Software Testing Qualifications Board (ISTQB)

 You just read 43 words in a single sentence.
 [Hemingway](http://www.hemingwayapp.com/) hates it and your brain hates it too.
 Instead, let's focus on **what is the purpose of testing** — why we need it and what it is.
-From there, we can think about the [responsabilities of a tester](/concepts/responsabilities).
+From there, we can think about the [responsibilities of a tester](/concepts/responsibilities.md).

 ### Why we need testing

+NEEDS REVIEW
+> quick feedback.
+The defects are identified early when they are the cheapest to fix.
+This is reminiscent of the Toyota/Lean principles: zero quality control.
+Quality is an inherent part of the whole process, it is built-in, and it is not a separate stage in the process.

 ### What testing is